 The Westinghouse stabilizer: All models of the Sherman but the 105 armed tanks had a stabilizer to control the main guns in elevation while on the move.
 It used a gyroscope and hydraulic power pulled from the turret drive system to keep the gun steady in the vertical while on the movie.
 The system is often disregarded as an advantage by detractors, for a few reasons, but none are valid in a technical sense.
 The stabilizer was a very advanced piece of kit, and something the Germans could not copy, and never installed a similar system on a wartime tank.
 That it was complicated and the crews lacked training in using it, doesn’t mean it didn’t work and offer advantages to crews who bothered with it.

-The M3 2 inch Smoke Mortar: The M3, 2 inch smoke mortar was installed in the turret, with the muzzle opening on the foreword left of the turret, on both the 75mm and 76mm gun turrets.
-It was added to the tank at the request of the British, and was loaded and fired by the loader.
-The mortar was loaded from inside, but protruded into the loaders space, and was not well liked.
+The M3 2 inch Smoke Mortar: The M3, 2-inch smoke mortar was installed in the turret, with the muzzle opening on the forward left of the turret, on both the 75mm and 76mm gun turrets.
+It was added to the tank at the request of the British and was loaded and fired by the loader.
+The mortar was loaded from inside, but protruded into the loader’s space, and was not well-liked.
 It could only be aimed by rotating the turret, and not all late model 75mm and 76mm turrets got them.
-Post war, most were removed and the hole welded over.
+Postwar, most were removed and the hole welded over.

 The Hatches: The Sherman’s turret started off with a single large split commander’s hatch.
 This hatch incorporated the m2 .50 HMG mount and rotated.
-It also had a standard periscope mounted in one side of the split hatches.
-This hatch went through several changes through its long life.
-Initially the split commander hatch just depended on the weight of the armored hatch cover halves to hold them in the 45 degree angel position that sat in when open.
+It also had a standard periscope mounted on one side of the split hatches.
+This hatch went through several changes throughout its long life.
+Initially, the split commander hatch just depended on the weight of the armored hatch cover halves to hold them in the 45-degree angle position that sat in when open.
 They could be knocked loose when the tank was moving over rough terrain, and really hurt the commander.
-They added a pair of hatch locks at the factory, and fixed them in the field with kits.
+They added a pair of hatch locks at the factory and fixed them in the field with kits.
 The final version of the split hatch had internal springs in the hinges to hold them open.
-There was also a version with a defect that passed factory inspection that showed up on some M4A1 76W tanks, where the split loaders hatch, essentially the same hatch that had been the commanders hatch, was used for the loader, .50 M2 mount and all.
-This was fixed pretty quick though, and then the hatch was replaced by a the oval loaders hatch.
+There was also a version with a defect that passed factory inspection that showed up on some M4A1 76W tanks, where the split loaders hatch, essentially the same hatch that had been the commander’s hatch, was used for the loader, .50 M2 mount, and all.
+This was fixed pretty quick though, and then the hatch was replaced by the oval loaders hatch.

-When the second generation Shermans with the T23 turrets went into production, they all got much improved all around vision cupolas.
-There must have been a shortage of contractors who could make it, because it was in short enough supply, the second gen large hatch, M4A2 75s, M4 Composite hulls, and M4 (105) tanks were all built with the original split commanders hatch.
-The all around vision cupola production were reserved for tanks armed with the M1A1 gun.
-The cupola offered very good all around vision, with six armored glass viewing blocks, that were all replaceable, and a larger periscope mounted in a rotating center section of the hatch door.
-Towards the end of the war the new cupola became more available and was fitted to some of the ultimate production M4A1 75, M4A3 75w tanks, and M4A3 (105) tanks.
+When the second generation Shermans with the T23 turrets went into production, they all got much improved all-around vision cupolas.
+There must have been a shortage of contractors who could make it, because it was in short enough supply, the second-gen large hatch, M4A2 75s, M4 Composite hulls, and M4 (105) tanks were all built with the original split commanders hatch.
+The all-around vision cupola production was reserved for tanks armed with the M1A1 gun.
+The cupola offered very good all-around vision, with six armored glass viewing blocks, that were all replaceable, and a larger periscope mounted in a rotating center section of the hatch door.
+Towards the end of the war, the new cupola became more available and was fitted to some of the ultimate production M4A1 75, M4A3 75w tanks, and M4A3 (105) tanks.

 The oval Loaders hatch: The version of this hatch on 75mm turrets looked the same but was slightly smaller than the one used on the T23 turrets.
-The hatch was a spring loaded oval hatch, either just big enough to get though or, big enough to get through comfortably, in the T23 versions.
+The hatch was a spring-loaded oval hatch, either just big enough to get through or, big enough to get through comfortably, in the T23 versions.
 On the T23 turrets, when the oval hatch was installed, a new fully rotating periscope foreword of the hatch replaced the one that was mounted in the old split hatch.

 . . .

-From looking at period pictures, it was very common for the gunner or loader to ride standing in the commanders hatch, while he was in it as well, the split hatch cupolas were that big.
-I thought I wouldn’t see the practice on tanks with the all-around vision cupola, but I found a few were the crews did it there too.
+From looking at period pictures, it was very common for the gunner or loader to ride standing in the commander’s hatch, while he was in it as well, the split hatch cupolas were that big.
+I thought I wouldn’t see the practice on tanks with the all-around vision cupola, but I found a few where the crews did it there too.

 . . .